 - a1 - [optional] A boolean to indicate A1 or R1C1-style reference.
 Default is TRUE = A1 style.

-The INDIRECT function returns a valid reference from a given text string.
-INDIRECT is useful when you want to convert a text value by concatenating separate text strings that can then be interpreted as a valid cell reference.
-For example, to create a reference to cell A1 from text, you can use INDIRECT like this:
+The INDIRECT function returns a valid cell reference from a given text string.
+INDIRECT is useful when you need to build a text value by concatenating separate text strings that can then be interpreted as a valid cell reference.